The original sin of America’s broken immigration courts

 Your book seems to suggest that the problem runs way deeper than what stopgap measures like hiring more immigration judges could accomplish.
 What do you think is an appropriate approach to creating independent immigration courts?

 Adding more immigration judges or changing the way immigration judges are hired to have more diversity are not bad ideas in and of themselves, but they don’t get at the root of the problem.
 The root of the problem is that the immigration courts were never really intended to be impartial courts.
-Under our basic founding Constitutional principles of due process and separation of powers, we can and should protect the adjudication process and make it separate from the law enforcement process.
+Under our basic founding constitutional principles of due process and separation of powers, we can and should protect the adjudication process and make it separate from the law enforcement process.
 The Biden administration could play a role by urging Congress to seriously consider and to pass legislation that would separate immigration courts into an Article I court system.
 Article I courts are a relatively independent system set up by Congress and, by definition, would create separation between the immigration courts and the executive branch.
 That would give us something that approaches the fairness that people deserve.